 The Leftovers season one was one of those television experiences that both filled with me anticipation and dread on a weekly basis.
 It was so heavy and overwhelmingly serious that even when I loved it I kind of hated it.
-Not hated it like I’ve hated the last two seasons of American Horror Story or even the way I hated that they wasted a good premise and spoiled a decent cast with utter and complete nonsense like season two of True Detective, but hated it in the sense that I liked it so much, but knew that it sat just on this side of brilliance, and I left each week just feeling depressed and disappointed with the choices it made.
+Not hated it like I’ve hated the last two seasons of American Horror Story and the way they wasted a good premise and spoiled a decent cast with utter and complete nonsense.
+But hated it in the sense that I liked it so much, but knew that it sat just on this side of brilliance.
+And I left each week just feeling depressed and disappointed with the choices it made.
 But always looking forward to the next Sunday.
 It seems to be a pretty common relationship with this spate of deadly humorless programming we’ve been hit over the head with in the last decade, mostly coming out of the UK and thereabouts (see Happy Valley, The Killing, Broadchurch, Top of the Lake, etc.).
 But the best shows of this ilk have always been ones that have found at least some humor somewhere in the seriousness of it all.
 Moments of lightness that break through the dark and make it so we don’t all want to just light ourselves on fire every Sunday night.